Pratyush-exe/Connectify/README.md

 # Technologies Used
 Major Techs used include React, Firebase, Python, Heroku, sklearn.
-[Github Link](https://github.com/Pratyush-exe/Connectify-API) for API code of message
+[Github Link](https://github.com/Pratyush-exe/Connectify-API) for API code of message.
+The API is deployed in Heroku, created using NLP algorithms and Flask.

 # How to use?